-The table below summarises the maturity profile of the Company's financial liabilities at 31 December 2022 and 31 December 2023 based on contractual undiscounted repayment obligations.
-Refer to note 27 for the expected maturities of these liabilities.
+The table below summarises the maturity profile of the Company's financial liabilities as at 31 December 2024 and 31 December 2023 based on contractual undiscounted repayment obligations.
+See Note Error!
+Reference source not found. for the expected maturities of these liabilities.